Chickery's Travels

 • Tweet

-You don’t have to wander far from the beltway to enjoy some truly spectacular hikes!
+You don’t have to wander far from the Beltway to enjoy some truly spectacular hikes!
 On a recent trip to the Washington DC area, I squeezed in five of my favorites in three days.
 Why so many you may ask?
-I was visiting from east coast of Florida where the leaves aren’t changing and there is no discernible change in elevation on any of my nature walks (I can’t bring myself to call them hikes).
+I was visiting from the east coast of Florida where the leaves aren’t changing and there is no discernible change in elevation on any of my nature walks (I can’t bring myself to call them hikes).
 Don’t get me wrong, Florida has its assets.
-I just don’t enjoy the hiking there as much as I do in other places like northern Virginia.
+I just don’t enjoy hiking there as much as I do in other places like northern Virginia.

 • Fall Hiking